korovod/kenotron/CONTRIBUTING.md

    ```bash
    $ pytest tests/<TEST_TO_RUN>.py
    ```

-   `nanotron` relies on `ruff` to format its source code consistently.
-After you make changes, apply automatic style corrections and code verifications that can't be automated in one go with:

    This target is also optimized to only work with files modified by the PR you're working on.